 The favorite breakfast food and snack, we’re always overstocking bread.
 But there’s no need to panic if their expiry date is drawing near and you’re in no mood to eat it yet.
 If you store bread in a cool and dry place, you will make it difficult for bread mold to form.
-Once you see mold,
+Once you see mold, discard it.

 Refrigerate bread to make it last longer.

 Milk that has undergone sterilization (pasteurization) takes longer to spoil because it does not carry any microbes.
 By storing pasteurized milk in the fridge, preferably in the back of the shelves, you can extend its shelf life by 50%.

 If you find that the milk is tasting sour, use it to make pancakes or recycle it into homemade curd.

 A staple in most households and a baker’s favorite, eggs are one of those things you’re always stocking up on thinking you’ll use them.
 But that’s not always the case.

 Place eggs in a bowl of water to check if they’re safe to eat.
 If they float, eat them.
 If they sink, discard them hygienically.

 4. Honey And Jam

 Honey does not really every spoil.
 It is safe to consume even after crystals begin to form and the color begins to darken.
 You can microwave the honey to get rid of the crystals.
 Jams too have long shelf lives, even when homemade.
 Unopened bottles last longer than opened ones due to greater opportunities for contamination.